 This technology identifies kinases DYRK1A/B as targeting ID2 for degradation through phosphorylation, subsequently preventing it from inhibiting the VHL complex.
 As a result, HIF2a undergoes increased degradation, thus reducing the cancer cell’s ability to survive in a hypoxic environment.
-ThereforeDYRK1is a potential therapeutic for treating hypoxic cancer stem cells.
-However, this technology is not only relevant for glioblastoma, as hypoxia is also a characteristic feature of several other types of cancer and malignant tumors.
-Therefore, successfully inhibiting cancer cell proliferation in this environment offers the potential to treat a substantial number of patients.
+Therefore, DYRK1 is a potential therapeutic for treating hypoxic cancer stem cells.
+This technology also utilizes isolated prolyl hydroxylase (PHD) proteins as a therapeutic strategy, due to their effects on DYRK1 and their ability to provide hydroxylation sites that can be targeted separately from other oxygen-independent pathways.
+Successfully inhibiting cancer cell proliferation in this environment with this level of specificity can potentially offer treatment options to glioblastoma patients, as well as for those with other tumors associated with hypoxia.

 This technology has been tested in vivo by overexpressing DYRK in a mouse model of human glioma, which inhibited tumor cell proliferation.
 Furthermore, deletion of ID2 in a mouse model of malignant glioma led to a decrease in HIF2.